 • Also, non-modular implants may be more appropriate, as each junction may be a source of failure under repetitive load situations

-• Metal on metal implants such as resurfacing are very wear resistant
+• Metal on metal implants such as that used in hip resurfacing are very wear resistant

 • Previously there have been concerns regarding ceramic bearing surfaces in repetitive impact loading tasks and the potential risk of cracking or chipping of the implant.
 However, ceramics have undergone much development and the modern ceramic bearing surfaces are very impact and wear resistant.
 The fracture rate is now extremely low, approximately 1 in 10 000, so most surgeons are happy for patients with the newer ceramic prostheses to return to casual running and fitness activities.

-• Some of the older style ceramics had a fracture rate more like 1-2% and therefore health professionals need to be careful with recommendations for running or impact activities in those that have had a ceramic implant in situ for some time.
+• Some of the older style ceramics used in total hip replacement had a fracture rate more like 1-2% and therefore health professionals need to be careful with recommendations for running or impact activities in those that have had a ceramic implant in situ for some time.

 • Advantages of resurfacing for the extreme athlete: